gvwilson/sensibleadventures/bookster/bookster.md

 But what if it turned again?
 It could go *anywhere*.
 The enormity of the thought dizzied her.
-The Staircase Kingdom at the East Pole, or Garheim in the north, or even further, to Anuvatik---what was to stop them from wandering forever like the fabled Cursed Caravan, caught in its perpetual sandstorm in the depths of the Karaband?
+The Staircase Kingdom at the East Pole, or Ruuda in the north, or even further, to Anuvatik---what was to stop them from wandering forever like the fabled Cursed Caravan, caught in its perpetual sandstorm in the depths of the Karaband?